Get An Online Master’s Degree In Education

 Scholarship.
 Integrity.
 Christian ethics.

-The master’s degree in education online program offered through the School of Education and SAU Online, is planned to promote collaboration among education professionals and their communities and to meet the needs of candidates who are interested in professional growth and advancement in elementary, secondary, or special education.
+The online Master’s in Education program offered through the School of Education and SAU Online, is planned to promote collaboration among education professionals and their communities and to meet the needs of candidates who are interested in professional growth and advancement in elementary, secondary, or special education.

 School of Education Promise